 Charles David Jr.

-Charles David Jr., an African American hero at pearl harbor was born on June 20th, 1917 in New York.
-However, when the Pearl Harbor occurred on December 7th 1941 and it became evident that there was going to be a civil war, he enlisted to be a Coast Guard.
+Charles David Jr., an African American hero who showed his valor at Pearl Harbor, was born on June 20th 1917 in New York.
+However, when the shocking attack on Pearl Harbor occurred on December 7th 1941 and it became evident that the country was going to become involved in World War II, he enlisted in the US Coast Guard.
 He would have entered the military but at the time, African Americans were limited in terms of what kinds of jobs they could do.
 So he basically had to work his way up from the bottom.
 And work he did.
-And soon enough he moved from being a measly kitchen staff to a Coast Guard by late 1942.
-In 1943, he became part of the convoy that was escorting a troop transport and two merchant marine ships to an Army Command base in Greenland.
+Soon enough he moved from being a member of the kitchen staff to fully active serviceman in the Coast Guard by late 1942.
+In 1943, he became part of a convoy that was escorting a troop transport and two merchant marine ships to an Army Command base in Greenland.

 Dorie was an American Messman in the Navy born on October 12th, 1919 in Waco, Texas.
 You might be wondering why he was named Doris but its actually because the midwife who birthed him was convinced that he would be a baby girl instead.

 But far from that.
 Dorie or Doris was the third of four sons and like his brothers, Dorie liked helping around the house with pretty much anything including doing laundry and cooking.
 However, other than just being a hard worker both at home and on the farm, he was also a diligent student and was even a fullback on the football team.

 However, at the age of 17, when he was forced to attend the eighth grade again, he opted to drop out of school instead and ventured into a world that he knew nothing about.
 But he didn’t just slack around.
 He instead enrolled for a correspondence course in taxidermy and completed it and then later applied to join the civilian conservation corps but of course wasn’t accepted.